Pulkit-Py/geopointdb/README.md

 ## Acknowledgements

-- World cities data from [simplemaps.com](https://simplemaps.com/data/world-cities)
+- World cities data from [geonames.org](https://www.geonames.org/)

+## Support

+If you found this project helpful, consider:
+- Giving it a ⭐ on GitHub
+- Following me on social media
+- Sharing it with others who might find it useful

+---
+<p align="center">Made with ❤️ by <a href="https://github.com/Pulkit-Py">Pulkit-Py</a> From 🇮🇳 India</p>